Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signals/signals-extension-and-rules-engine-integration.md

 ### Using tokens in Open URL rule actions <a id="using-tokens-in-openurl-rule-actions"></a>

-Similar with the above example, `Open URL` actions allow you to specify a URL, which can contain the tokens that will be expanded by the Experience Platform SDKs.
+Similar to the example above, `Open URL` actions allow you to specify a URL, which can contain the tokens that will be expanded by the Experience Platform SDKs.
 For more information about tokens, see [Rule Tokens](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/signals/signals-extension-and-rules-engine-integration#rules-tokens).